Wigmore Hall: Wigmore Hall Learning

 Since 1994, Wigmore Hall's Learning programme has been giving people of all ages, backgrounds and abilities opportunities to take part in creative music making, engaging a broad and diverse audience through creative projects, concerts, workshops and online resources.
 Every year there are around 600 Learning events, with nearly 30,000 visits to the programme.

 Wigmore Hall Learning collaborates with community, education, arts, health and social care organisations, working in partnership to engage people who might not otherwise have the opportunity to take part.
 The programme includes work with schools, including concerts, teacher training, projects with hospital schools and the innovative Partner Schools Programme, in which Wigmore Hall Learning works in partnership with schools and Music Education Hubs to co-produce activity over three years, creating a creative whole school plan for music.

 Families are invited to the hall to take part in interactive workshops and concerts for families with babies, children in their early years and children aged 5+.
 Community partnerships include Music for Life (for people living with dementia and their families, friends and carers), projects with the Cardinal Hume Centre, which enable people to gain the skills they need to overcome poverty and homelessness, and activity with Solace Women's Aid, which supports women and children who have experienced domestic violence.

 Pathways is a range of schemes and events which provides a platform for emerging artists, supporting the next generation of musicians and music leaders.
 This includes annual Trainee Music Leaders, Royal Academy of Music / Wigmore Hall Fellowship Ensemble and RPS / Wigmore Hall Apprentice Composer schemes, as well as Bechstein Sessions, a new series of informal performances which showcase emerging talent.

 Behind the Music is a programme of study events including talks, lecture-recitals, masterclasses, study groups and Come and Sing days.

+Collaborations

+In March 2026 Wigmore Hall announced a partnership with the planned Dunard Centre in Edinburgh, which was then under construction.
+The two venues will collaborate on programming, artistic exchanges and special commissions.
+Gilhooly will chair an "artistic advisory committee" at the Dunard Centre.